AU-BCE-EE/STM-applications/temp_meas/README.md

 # `data-daily`
 Daily averages of highest and lowest measurement depths for all tanks.
-These are the data used to calibrate or evaluation STM.
+These are the data used to calibrate and evaluate STM.

 # `data-all`
 Merged DK and SE data, all times, all depths, for use in plotting by depth.

 # `plots`
+Temperature plots.

 # `scripts`
 R scripts for data processing and plotting.
+Run `main.R`.